 Where To Stay?

 I also stayed a few nights at Inano Beach Bungalows, about a 10-minute walk from O’otu Beach.
 All units are self-contained, with most facing a lush tropical garden.
-There isn’t much to do around here and you’ll hardly see anyone except the maintenance staff, but that means plenty of peace and quiet during the low key evenings.
+There isn’t much to do around here and you’ll hardly see anyone except the maintenance staff, but that means plenty of peace during the low key evenings.
 Bring plenty of mosquito repellent as the mosquitoes on this side of the island are ferocious.

 Quick note: if you want to do some scuba diving, add an extra day to this 3 days in Aitutaki itinerary.
 Have a look at the Cook Islands Travel Guide for information on diving in Aitutaki.